-All GSAs provide a social outlet for LGBTQ students and their straight allies and are a great way to build community at school and lessen the isolation that LGBTQ students might otherwise experience.
+All GSAs provide a social outlet for two-spirit, trans, and queer students and their straight, cisgender allies and are a great way to build community at school and lessen the isolation that 2SLGBTQ+ students might otherwise experience.

 Yes.
-Straight youth are often members of GSAs because they have LGBTQ parents, family or friends.
-Straight youth who have been perceived as LGBTQ may join to help stop harassment and intolerance in school.
-Many straight youth are involved because they recognize that ending homophobia and transphobia are important civil rights and human rights issues.
+Straight, cisgender youth are often members of GSAs because they have 2SLGBTQ+parents, family or friends.
+Straight, cisgender youth who have been perceived as 2SLGBTQ+ may join to help stop harassment and intolerance in school.
+Many straight, cisgender youth are involved because they recognize that ending homophobia and transphobia are important civil rights and human rights issues.

 What types of activities do GSAs become involved in?

-GSAs will often conduct student and teacher sensitivity trainings typically see a decrease in slurs, name-calling, and harassment following their advocacy efforts.
-GSAs also create safe spaces for students to meet and socialize in a harassment-free environment.
+GSAs create safe spaces for students to meet and socialize.
 Student clubs are a valuable part of teenagers’ high school experiences.
+GSAs also often conduct student and teacher sensitivity training, and typically see a decrease in slurs, name-calling, and harassment following their advocacy efforts.
+GSAs can also be places of advocacy against all forms of oppression that the students in them face.
+This includes homophobia and transphobia, but can also include racism, sexism, ableism, religious discrimination, and more.
 By facilitating student-run clubs, students have the opportunity to learn about running groups, planning social, spiritual, political or academic activities, and working with others.

 How do GSAs benefit the whole school community?

 Homophobic and transphobic harassment and violence are very common in schools and among teenagers.
-GSAs that conduct student and teacher sensitivity trainings typically see a decrease in slurs, name-calling, and harassment following their advocacy efforts.
+While addressing transphobia and homophobia is the responsibility of all TDSB employees, GSAs that conduct student and teacher sensitivity trainings typically see a decrease in slurs, name-calling, and harassment following their advocacy efforts.
 GSAs also create safe spaces for students to meet and socialize in a harassment-free environment.

-- Gay, Lesbian and Straight Education Network - GLSEN, the Gay, Lesbian & Straight Education Network, is the leading national education organization focused on ensuring safe schools for all students.
+GLSEN - GLSEN is the leading national education organization focused on ensuring safe schools for all students.
 Established in 1990, GLSEN envisions a world in which every child learns to respect and accept all people, regardless of sexual orientation or gender identity/expression.
 GLSEN seeks to develop school climates where difference is valued for the positive contribution it makes to creating a more vibrant and diverse community.

-- Gay-Straight Alliance Network - Gay-Straight Alliance Network is a national youth leadership organization that connects school-based Gay-Straight Alliances (GSAs) to each other and community resources through peer support, leadership development, and training.
+GSA Network - GSA Network is an American national youth leadership organization that connects school-based GSAs to each other and community resources through peer support, leadership development, and training.